salman0719/microsoft-copilot-web-chat/README.md

 To host this demo, you will need to clone the code and run locally.

-1. Clone this repository
+1. Clone this repository - `git clone https://github.com/salman0719/microsoft-copilot-web-chat.git`
-1. Create one empty file for environment variables `.env`
+1. Create one empty file for environment variables in the root folder `.env`

 ## Configure Direct Line